Streamerbot/docs/streamerbot/3.api/1.sub-actions/integrations/discord/basic-webhook.md

 Set a custom username for the author of the resulting Discord message
 ::list
 - *Optional*
-- By default Discord will use the name configured in the webhook settings
+- By default, Discord will use the name configured in the webhook settings
 ::

 ### `Webhook URL`